 You simply need to connect your Hexoskin Device then you are good to go!

-* Note: keep in mind that if you are using water, you might have to re-moisten the cardiac sensors more frequently (every ~ 1-2 hours) than if you are using cream (every ~ 24 hours).
-However, if you are performing intense physical activity, your sweat will replace the water.
+* Note: keep in mind that if you are using water, you might have to re-moisten the cardiac sensors more frequently (every ~ 1-2 hours) than if you are using cream (every ~ 24 hours or whenever you take off your Shirt and put it back on).
+However, your sweat can replace the water if you perform intense physical activity.

 Keywords: don/doff, gel, water, wetting, quantity, silver, textile